samlinville/hugo-sammy/content/the-kitchen-sink.md

 Doing business like this takes much more effort than doing your own business at home, and on top of that there's the curse of travelling, worries about making train connections, bad and irregular food, contact with different people all the time so that you can never get to know anyone or become friendly with them.
 It can all go to Hell!

+1. It's the best way to get it done.
+2. Always stay socially-distanced!
+3. Just one final numbered item, for good measure.

-" He felt a slight itch up on his belly; pushed himself slowly up on his back towards the headboard so that he could lift his head better; found where the itch was, and saw that it was covered with lots of little white spots which he didn't know what to make of; and when he tried to feel the place with one of his legs he drew it quickly back because as soon as he touched it he was overcome by a cold shudder.
+"He felt a slight itch up on his belly; pushed himself slowly up on his back towards the headboard so that he could lift his head better; found where the itch was, and saw that it was covered with lots of little white spots which he didn't know what to make of; and when he tried to feel the place with one of his legs he drew it quickly back because as soon as he touched it he was overcome by a cold shudder.
 He slid back into his former position.
 "Getting up early all the time", he thought, "it makes you stupid.
 You've got to get enough sleep.
 Other travelling salesmen live a life of luxury.

 ### Some proof, for the skeptics